blockchainjoshua/Lottery/README.md

  * Five minutes after duration expires, the account who deployed the smart contract can only draw the winner.
  * The jackpot which is the total amount of the tickets from the accounts can be withdraw by the winner.
 ### 1.2 Hyperledger
+ * Enter the duration before deploying the chain code.
+ * Participats must register their chain code before joining the lottery to recognized each peer.
+ * Unlike Ethereum, Hyperledger does not use an own crypto currency but they can used digital money for participants to buy tickets.
+ * Same with Ethereum, the only user who deployed the chain code can only draw the winner.
+ * The jackpot is the total sum of the tickets from participants, which can be withdraw by the winner.
 ## II.
 Recurring Lottery
 ### 2.1 Ethereum
 ### 2.2 Hyperledger